 Cytomegalovirus (CMV) encephalitis is a CNS infection that almost always develops in the context of profound immunosuppression.

-This article focus on adult infection, CMV is also one of the most frequent prenatal infections.
-Please, refer on congenital CMV infection for further discussion on this specific entity.
+This article focus on adult infection.
+CMV is also one of the most frequent prenatal infections, which is discussed separately: congenital CMV infection.

 It is extremely rare to involve immunocompetent individuals.

-Presentation is variable, however generalised cognitive decline is most frequent.
+Presentation is variable, however generalized cognitive decline is most frequent.
 Focal neurological signs and cranial nerve palsies are uncommon to rare.

 At autopsy active CMV infection is also seen systemically although clinical manifestations are variable: